mork-optimization/mork/docs/examples/TSP.md

     }
 ```

-Next task is to implement the Insert move: `public static class InsertMove extends EagerMove<TSPSolution, TSPInstance>`.
+Next task is to implement the Insert move: `public static class InsertMove extends TSPBaseMove`.
-Notice that this class has been nested in `InsertNeighborhood` class.
+Notice that this class has been nested inside the `InsertNeighborhood` class.
 As you may have noticed, the constructor of an
 insert move receive tree parameters: the solution and two integers: the position in the route of the location to insert
 in a desired position.
-Regardless of the type of movement intended (Eager or Lazy), the following methods have to be
+Regardless of the type of movement intended, the following methods have to be
 implemented:

 - `TSPSolution _execute()`: execute the move, returning the modified solution.
 In our case, the solution will be modified in place.
-- `double getValue()`: this procedure calculates the difference between the value of the solution that would be obtained
+- `double getValue()`: or any other method, as longs as it returns how much the score is going to change if this movements is applied to the solution. procedure calculates the difference between the value of the solution that would be obtained
   if the movement were carried out, and the value of the current target solution.
-This method does NOT perform the
-  movement, the solution (and its structures) must not change.
-- `boolean improves()` : returns true if applying the move results in a better solution than the current one.
+-
 The easiest implementation of this class is depicted below.

 ```
+    public static class InsertMove extends TSPBaseMove {

+        final int pi;
+        final int pj;

+        /**
+         * Constructor on an insert move.
+Given a solution, an insert move consist in inserting the the location of a position pi, into a position pj.
+         *
+         *
+         * @param solution current solution
+         * @param pi position of the location is going to be inserted into pj
-    public InsertMove(TSPSolution solution, int pi, int pj) {
+         * @param pj position where the location of pi is going to be inserted */ public InsertMove(TSPSolution solution, int pi, int pj) {
             super(solution);
             this.pi = pi;
             this.pj = pj;
+            this.distanceDelta = calculateValue(solution);
         }

+        @Override
-    protected TSPSolution _execute() {
+        protected TSPSolution _execute(TSPSolution solution) {
-      this.getSolution().insertLocationAtPiInPj(pi, pj);
+            solution.insertLocationAtPiInPj(pi, pj);
-      return true;
+            return solution;
         }

-    public double getValue() {
+        private double calculateValue(TSPSolution solution){
-      var s = this.getSolution().cloneSolution();
+            var s = solution.cloneSolution();
             s.insertLocationAtPiInPj(pi, pj);
-     return s.getScore() - this.getSolution().getScore();
+            return s.getDistance() - solution.getDistance();
         }
 ```

 In this example, `getValue()` performed the insert move in a cloned solution of the current one.
 Then it returns the